Tango Musicality Weekend

 Registration

 We have regular breaks and practice sessions, with Tea & snacks like mandarins, Clif bars, and trail mix.
 Great lunch options at Town & Country, Palo Alto.
-We are planning to facilitate a POTLUCK on Day II, Sunday, of the Musicality Weekend.
+And a delicious POTLUCK on Day II, Sunday, of the Musicality Weekend, the venue, an old historic heritage house, is perfect and beautiful for a community potluck.

 Half Weekend